2019-20 Completing a FAFSA®

 Students and parents can use FAFSA4caster (a link to the site from the FAFSA on the Web home page to familiarize themselves to the FAFSA application process, various types of financial aid that are available and to obtain an early eligibility estimate for federal student aid.
 FAFSA4caster is for anyone who is not yet ready to file a FAFSA.
 A student does not have to be a high school senior to use FAFSA4caster; in fact, the tool is recommended for juniors, and even as early as middle school.

-The 2019-20 electronic version, FAFSA on the Web (FOTW), and the paper FAFSA (English and Spanish versions will be available in late September 2018) are comprised of seven steps or sections, depending on the application that is used.
-Prior to beginning the FAFSA application process, applicants filing a FAFSA electronically should complete the FAFSA on the Web Worksheet, access the various links from the FOTW homepage, the Introduction page that displays before a FAFSA entry is started and read instructions provided with each FAFSA question.
+The 2019-20 electronic version of the Free Application for Federal Student Aid (FAFSA®) and the paper FAFSA are comprised of seven steps or sections, depending on the application that is used.
+Prior to beginning the FAFSA application process, applicants filing a FAFSA electronically should complete the FAFSA on the Web Worksheet, access the various links from the FAFSA application homepage, the Introduction page that displays before a FAFSA entry is started and read instructions provided with each FAFSA question.
 If the paper FAFSA is completed, refer to the instructions included in the application booklet.

 Applicants can refer to the Federal Student Aid (FSA) website to obtain detailed information about the application process and completing either FAFSA version, creating an FSA ID and links to worksheets and the PDF version of the FAFSA or they can contact the Federal Student Aid Information Center (FSAIC) at 1.800.4FED AID.
 Applicants filing electronically via FAFSA on the Web can click on the Help? button at the top of the page to access answers to common questions, use the search feature and to contact the FSAIC using the Live Help, e-mail or telephone options to obtain additional assistance.

-While more applicant use FAFSA on the Web to apply for financial aid, paper application options are still available.
-The following is a list of the pages included in the FOTW sections and “steps” included in the paper FAFSA.
+While more applicants use the online FAFSA to apply for financial aid, the paper application option is still available.
+The following is a list of sections included in the online version of the FAFSA and steps included in the paper version of the FAFSA.
 The questions on each version of the application are presented in a different order, but both result in the determination of the same Expected Family Contribution (EFC).